OnSSET/ClusterbasedExtraction/README.md

 * **Option 2**.
 Works for QGIS 3.10
 * **Archive** Works for QGIS 3.4 and 3.2.
 These versions are no longer updated and you are recommended to use the newer versions

 **Note:** As of February 2021 support of Option 2 and 3 is discontinued.
-These versions can still be used, but troubleshooting and changes will exclusively target the 3.10 version of the plugin.
+These versions can still be used, but troubleshooting and changes will exclusively target the 3.10 and 3.16 versions of the plugin.

 ### Introduction